 Is Bumble better than Tinder and other apps?

-See, most people are just aware about Bumble Date
+See, most people just know Bumble Date.

 But did you know you can use Bumble to make new friends?

-Or to link up with business people?
+Or link up with business people?

 I’m going to be honest with you.